paweljakubas/j-data-analysis/chapters/inverted-table.md

  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0 15 15 15 15 15 15 15 15 15 15 15 15 15 15 15
 ```
 Upon a close look we can discern patterns reflecting data columns represented in ranking row-wise.
+For example, the first row is associated with `date` column values.
+We have the following values in
+`week` table: `2022-06-06`, `2022-06-07`, .. and the corresponding ranks: `0`, `6`, ..
+`2022-06-06` is the first value upon the adopted ordering and there are 6 occurences of them in
+`week` table.
+Hence, all `2022-06-06` rows have `0` representation, all `2022-06-07` rows have `6`
+representation and so on.

 ```j
    tgrade=: /: @ |: @: (ranking&>)